PunchThrough/bean-docs/src/features/ibeacon.md

 autotoc: true
 ---

-@swstack @mplewis  Here are my initial editing suggestions!
-Let me know what you guys think.

 ## Introduction

-Imagine you are at a sports store looking at a pair of Nike’s.
-This sport store is really tech savvy, so it also offered an iOS app that you can open when you go there.
-When you go near a pair of shoes that struck your fancy, all of a sudden, information about the shoes you are glancing is displayed on your phone.
-How did that happen!?
-How did the app know you were looking at those shoes!?
-Beacons.
-A Beacon is a technology that is equipped with Bluetooth LE and broadcasts small amounts of data per unit of time.
-A Beacon is also referred to as the transmitter because it keeps broadcasting.
-The iPhone and the app are the receivers because both are listening for specific information that the Beacon is broadcasting.
-Once the iPhone and app receive the relevant information, they execute a task.
-In this case, information about the shoes are displayed on the app.
+Imagine you are at a sports store looking at a pair of Nike shoes.
+This store is really tech-savvy—they offer an iOS app to notify you of sales and specials, and you installed it before you went shopping.

+When you walk up to a pair of shoes that catches your eye, your iPhone buzzes.
+The store's app pushed a notification with info on the display you're standing in front of.
+How did that happen?
+How did the app know you were looking at those specific shoes!?
+It's all thanks to beacons.

-In this guide, we will take a deeper dive on what beacons are, how they work, and how your Bean can act as an iBeacon.
-An iBeacon is Apple’s version of the beacon concept.
-In the sample example above, the beacon is actually an iBeacon.
+In this guide, we will learn about beacons and iBeacons, how they work, and how your Bean can act as an iBeacon.

-What is a beacon?
-Beacons are devices that advertise data to anyone nearby.
-They're passive—they don't need to receive data, and clients don't need to transmit data to them.

 ## Setup